CESSProject/doc-v2/concepts/blockchain-core/randomness.md

 In the PoS (Proof of Stake) blockchain, randomness is crucial for fair and unpredictable allocation of validators' responsibilities.
 Computers cannot generate true random numbers as they are deterministic devices (the same input always produces the same output number).
 What people usually call random numbers on computers (for example, in game applications) are actually pseudo-random numbers, that is, they rely on enough random seeds provided by users or other types of oracle machine (such as Atmospheric noise, heart rate and even lava lights in weather stations), so as to generate a series of seemingly random numbers.
 However, given the same seed, the same sequence will always be generated.

 Although these inputs may vary over time and space, it is impossible to achieve the same results across all nodes of a specific blockchain around the world.
-If nodes receives different inputs to construct a block, bifurcation will occur.
+If nodes receives different inputs to construct a block, fork will occur.
 The entropy of the real world is not suitable as a seed for blockchain randomness.

 Currently, there are two main methods for blockchain randomness generation: [**RANDAO**](https://github.com/randao/randao#solutions) and [**Verifiable Random Function**](https://en.wikipedia.org/wiki/Verifiable_random_function) (VRF).